The Art of Listening: 3 Ways to Become a Better Listener

 The more you listen to understand, the more you’re going to learn from people, and the easier it is going to be to find paths to agreement.

-You truly learn more by listening than talking.
+You truly learn more by hearing than talking.
 And when you let people talk, they’re more likely to open up to you.

 Along with helping you gather new information, deeply listening helps you avoid misunderstandings.

 You don’t know what you don’t know, right?
-If you’re not attentively listening to people, how do you really know if you’re on the same page?
+If you’re not attentive toward to people, how do you really know if you’re on the same page?

-You can avoid a lot of conflict and miscommunication by attentively listening, and in some industries, the cost of misunderstanding people is very high.
+You can avoid this conflict and miscommunication by staying attentive, and from time to time, the cost of misunderstanding people is very high.

-Pro Tip: If you struggle with active listening, challenge yourself to recap what people said.
+Pro Tip: If you struggle with active listening, pay attention and challenge yourself to recap what people said.
 This will encourage you to stay engaged and take in each and every word.

 3) Listen without judgement – Most of us come into conversations with our own biases and agendas.
 Sadly, this clouds our ability to truly hear what other people are saying and actually learn something from them.